aadimishraa/Flipkart-Product-Recommendations/README.md

 3. Explore personalized product recommendations based on your browsing and purchase history.

 4. Complete the checkout process to place orders.

-## Contributing

-We welcome contributions from the open-source community.
-If you'd like to contribute to the project, please follow our [Contributing Guidelines](CONTRIBUTING.md).